 This year, 1770, is memorable in the history of Methodism, for having given birth to a long and very ardent controversy on the doctrines of Calvinism.
-It took its rise from the publication of the Minutes of the Conference, in which it was determined, that, in some particulars then pointed out, the preachers had "leaned too much to Calvinism."
-This is easily explained.
-Mr. Whitefield, and Howell Harris, the early coadjutors of the Wesleys, became Calvinists; but the affection, which existed among this little band, was strong; and as they all agreed in preaching, what was at that time most needed, the doctrine of salvation by faith, "an agreement" was made at a very early period, between the Wesleys and Howell Harris, to forget all peculiarities of opinion as much as possible in their sermons, to use as far as they could, with a good conscience, the same phrases in expressing the points on which they substantially agreed, and to avoid controversy.
-Such an agreement shows the liberal feeling which existed among the parties; but it was not of a nature to be so rigidly kept as to give entire satisfaction.
-On these articles of peace, we find therefore, endorsed, at a subsequent period, in the hand-writing of Mr. Charles Wesley, "Vain agreement."
-Mr. Wesley's anxiety to maintain unity of effort as well as affection with Mr. Whitefield, led him also, in 1743, to concede to his Calvinistic views, as far as possible; and he appears not to have been disposed to deny, though he says he could not prove it, that some persons might be unconditionally elected to eternal glory; but not to the necessary exclusion of any other from salva-And he was then "inclined to believe" that there is a state attainable in this life, "from which a man cannot finally fall."
-But he was subsequently convinced by the arguments of Mr. Thomas Walsh, that this was an error.
-These considerations will account for the existence of what Mr. Wesley called "a leaning to Calvinism," both in himself, and among some of the preachers, and rendered a review of the case necessary.† Though the leaders had approached so near "the very edge of Calvinism" on one side, and "of Antinomianism" also, with safety, it was not to be wondered at that others should overstep the line.
-Beside, circumstances had greatly changed.
+It took its rise from the publication of the minutes of the conference in which it was determined, that, in some particulars then pointed out, the preachers had "leaned too much to Calvinism." is easily explained.
+Mr. Whitefield, and Howell Harris, the early coadjutors of the Wesleys, became Calvinists; but the affection which existed among this little band, was strong; and as they all agreed in preaching, what was at that time most needed, the doctrine of salvation by faith, "an agreement" was made at a very early period, between the Wesleys and Howell Harris, to forget all peculiarities of opinion as much as possible in their sermons, to use as far as they could, with a good conscience, the same phrases in expressing the points on which they substantially agreed, and to avoid con-Such an agreement shows the liberal feeling which existed among the parties; but it was not of a nature to be so rigidly kept as to give entire satisfaction.
+On these articles of peace, we find therefore, endorsed, at a subsequent period, in the hand writing of Mr. Charles Wesley, "vain agreement."
+Mr. Wesley's anxiety to maintain unity of effort as well as affection with Mr. Whitefield, led him also, in 1743, to concede to his Calvinistic views, as far as possible: and he appears not to have been disposed to deny, though he says he could not prove it, that some persons might be unconditionally elected to eternal glory; but not to the necessary exclusion of any other from salvation.
+And he was then "inclined to believe" that there is a state attainable in this life, " from which a man cannot finally fall," But he was subsequently convinced by the arguments of Mr Thomas Walsh, that this was an error.\ These considerations will account for the existence of what Mr. Wesley called "a leaning to Calvinism," both in himself, and among some of the preachers, and rendered a review of the case necessary.† Though the leaders had approached so near "the very edge of Calvinism" on one side, and "of Antino. mianism" also, with safety, it was not to be wondered at that others should overstep the line.
+Besides, circumstances had greatly changed.
 A strong tide of Antinomianism had set in, and threatened great injury to practical godliness through. out the land.
 Dr. Southey attributes this to the natural tendency of Methodism; but here he shows himself only partially acquainted with the subject.
-The decline of reli-
+The decline of religion among many of the dissenting churches had scattered the seeds of this heresy all around them, though not without calling forth a noble testimony against it from some of their ablest ministers; and when they began to feel the influence of the revival of piety in the last century, the tares sprung